 However, we cannot predict the effect of any reverse stock split upon the market price of our Common Stock over an extended period, and in many cases, the market value of a company's Common Stock following a reverse stock split declines, in many cases, because of variables outside of a company's control (such as market volatility, investor response to the news of a proposed reverse stock split and the general economic environment).
 We cannot assure you that the trading price of our Common Stock after the Reverse Stock Split will rise in inverse proportion to the reduction in the number of shares of our Common Stock outstanding as a result of the Reverse Stock Split.
 Also, we cannot assure you that a reverse stock split would lead to a sustained increase in the trading price of our Common Stock.
-The trading price of our Common Stock may change due to a variety of other factors, including our operating results and other factors related to our business and general market conditions.
-You should also keep in mind that the implementation of a reverse stock split does not have an effect on the actual or intrinsic value of our business or a stockholder's proportional ownership in our Company.
+The trading price of our Common Stock may change due to a variety of other factors, including our operating results and other factors related to our business or a stockholder's proportional ownership in our Company.
 However, should the overall value of our Common Stock decline after the proposed Reverse Stock Split, then the actual or intrinsic value of the shares of our Common Stock held by you will also proportionately decrease as a result of the overall decline in value.